Create a Website Account - Manage notification subscriptions, save form progress and more.

-The City will provide a response to noncommercial FOIA requests within five business days, unless a mutually-agreed upon date is established.
+The City will provide a response to noncommercial FOIA requests within five business days unless a mutually agreed-upon date is established.
 Certain records or portions of records are exempt from disclosure under the Freedom of Information Act.
-If the records are exempt, the requester will be provided with the specific provision(s) in the Freedom of Information Act which makes them exempt.
+If the records are exempt, the requester will be provided with the specific provision(s) in the Freedom of Information Act that makes them exempt.
 The specific exemptions may be reviewed.

-If you have 2 or more years of post-probationary work experience as a police officer and meet the outlined qualifications, you are eligible for the Lateral Police Officer Program.
-Applications for experienced police officers are accepted on an on-going basis and are reviewed weekly.
+If you have two or more years of post-probationary work experience as a police officer and meet the outlined qualifications, you are eligible for the Lateral Police Officer Program.
+Applications for experienced police officers are accepted on an ongoing basis.
 Oral interviews are determined by the hiring needs of the Department.
-Complete the Application today!
+Complete an application today!

 Submitted applications are reviewed by the Human Resources Manager for work experience, education and any specific requirements as posted in the job description.
 Qualified applicants are interviewed for the position.
 The HR Manager selects one candidate they feel is most qualified for the position.
 An offer of employment is pending until a pre-employment drug test is received.